 I was only gone for five minutes, but when I got back I found her leaning back with three guys around her.
 We both knew what she was doing, but I didn’t react.
 Instead, when she glanced at me, I just smiled and continued to talk with my friends.

 At one point, I realized things were going too far, and I signaled for her to come over to where I was.
 She turned her head back and forth to tell me no, and began to heavily flirt with one of the guys.
 I knew I had to intervene, so I walked up, grabbed her hand, and pulled her out of the group.

 The guy she was flirting with tried to follow her.
 He introduced himself.
 I shook his hand in a cordial way, wished him a good night, and blocked him out with my body.

 I turned toward Jen, and looked her directly in the eyes, “Kiss me.”

 She responded with a defiant, “No.”

 At that moment, I’m not sure what was going through her head.
-If she was interested in the other guy, mad because I left her alone, or something else, but regardless, she had crossed a line.
+Whether she was interested in the other guy, mad because I left her alone, or something else, regardless, she had crossed a line.

-I looked her and firmly warned her, “Don’t ever do that again.”
+I looked at her and firmly warned her, “Don’t ever do that again.”

 “Do what?” she responded.